 In our Catering operation, food waste is actively minimised, and we actively encourage students not to purchase more than they will consume.
-Food waste recycling is encourage with food waste caddies in gyps and kitchens available for composting.
+You are required to bring a reusable container if you want to take food away from cafeteria service.
+For coffees and teas there is a discounted price for bringing a keep cup.
+Food waste recycling is encouraged with food waste caddies in kitchens available for composting on request.
 When they are full, please empty them into the large green bins next to the 23 West Road hostel or behind H and I staircases in Cripps.